alwaysdata/documentation/content/e-mails/use-an-e-mail-address/index.en.md

 Password authentication is **mandatory** to use our SMTP server, fill-in the same identifiers as for the incoming server.

-The default SMTP port is *587*.
-Once connected, the client can switch to secure mode.
 It is also possible to use your internet provider's SMTP server.

 - [Configure Apple/iOS]({{< ref "e-mails/clients/apple-ios" >}})
 - [Configure Gmail]({{< ref "e-mails/clients/gmail" >}})